uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Hotfix: Version 3 broke some plugin compatibility (most notably with Beaver Builder and Page Builder by SiteOrigin).
+This update should restore functionality.
+* Hotfix: Version 3 broke some page displays (e.g., content, all).
+This update should restore functionality.

 = 3.0 =
 * Hotfix: 2.9.1 broke extra classes added to the inserted page wrapper.
 Props @philipsacht!
 * Feature: Expose extra classes and inline status in tinymce dialog.